sindripetursson/anicropedia/README.md

 - Music (“/music”) has an overview of songs in Animal Crossing.
 Each track can be played when clicked.
 - Collectibles (“/collectibles”) has an overview of every fossil and art that Animal Crossing players can collect.
 Each collectable has its own detailed view when being clicked.
 - Info (“/info”) has general information about Anicropedia, and the creator's contact information.
-- My Island ("/island") provides user with an interface to collect and review their saved animals and fossils collection, as well as play their collected music.
+- My Island ("/island") provides users with an interface to collect and review their saved animals and fossils collection, as well as play their collected music.
 - Signup ("signup") has the functionality to create user accounts.
 - Login ("/login") has the functionality to login the user.
 - Logout ("/logout") has the functionality to logout the user.
 - Settings ("/settings") has the functionality to change user name, the location, the password and clear the My Island collection.

 Additionally, custom icons and logos have been created for the website such as: homepage icons, back button, user icon, wooden frames, music vinyl and the Anicropedia logo.